-We sincerely thank TDM Berhad for funding this project through a university-industry grant (Vote number 53300).
-We thank the University Malaysia Terengganu and Kuala Gandah Elephant Sanctuary Chief, Mr. Mohamad Khairul Adha Mat Amin, and staff for providing all facilities needed for data collection and analysis.
-We also thank all of our colleagues who were involved in the early planning of this project, namely Mr. Jalaini Che Kar (TDMP Berhad), Mr. Mohd.
-Shariff Daim, Assoc.
-Prof. Dr. Wahizatul Afzan Azmi, Assoc.
-Prof. Dr. Faridah Mohamad, and Mr. Nor Ehsan Abd Rahman.
+We sincerely thank TDM Berhad for funding this project through a universityindustry grant (Vote number 53300).
+We thank the Universiti Malaysia Terengganu and Kuala Gandah Elephant Sanctuary Chief, Mr. Mohamad Khairul Adha Mat Amin and staff for providing all the facilities needed for data collection and analysis.
+We also thank all of our colleagues who were involved in the early planning of this project: Mr. Jalaini Che Kar (TDMP Berhad), Mr. Mohd.
+Shariff Norasmah Basari et al.

+Daim, Associate Professor Dr. Wahizatul Afzan Azmi, Associate Professor Dr. Faridah Mohamad and Mr. Nor Ehsan Abd Rahman.
 We highly appreciate the commitment given by Dato' Dr. Mohd.
 Tajuddin Abdullah for permit application processes from PERHILITAN for this project.